smcurrey528/js-control-flow/readme.md

 console.log(valueOfPrompt)
 ```

-You can also pass in a string as an argument to have the pop up box contain that string as a ... prompt.
+Prompt takes a string as an argument.
+That string is displayed in the pop up.

 ```js
 var age = prompt("How old are you?")